gttnvk/unitscan-soft/README.md

 -   **Please note unitscan will not auto target the target when it is found.**
    **Click the target in the unitscan window or use the macro /unitscantarget to target the mob.**

-## Commands / Use
-**You can move the unitscan frame by holding CTRL+SHIFT+LEFT CLICK dragging.**

-**/unitscan** *lists the active scan targets*
-**/unitscan name** *adds/removes **name** to/from the active scan targets*
-**/unitscantarget** *targets the most recently found target*

-You can add custom targets to find players or targets not included in the zone targets list by using the command /unitscan *name*.

-Please Note: Targets added using /unitscan *name* will be removed from active scan targets after they are found.
-For a permanenet solution, edit [zone targets.lua](https://raw.githubusercontent.com/RetroCro/unitscan-turtle-hc/refs/heads/master/zonetargets.lua) and add a line entry for that unit.

 ## Complementary Addons
 [**SoloRaidTargetIcons**](https://github.com/refaim/SoloRaidTargetIcons) - This addon lets you put raid markers on units without being in a party (see video).